ina0105/WizTriMap/README.md

    2.2 Training inversion models to invert from those embeddings to the original image

 #### 3. Running the Demo
+   3.1 Either run the above two steps to train and save the models or copy the saved models from the link <a>https://drive.google.com/drive/folders/1z4xYzHzD1oiJcL_TKMwGOQyzXkS0nQSP?usp=drive_link
+   <br><br>
-   3.1 After running the above two steps to get the necessary models, the main ui is ready to run. \
+   After this, the main ui is ready to run. \
    <br>
    3.2 On the first run, the embeddings for each DR method will be computed and saved inside a folder in the main working directory.
 This would ensure faster reload for